Aging and mental health

 Reflection - Introduction

 What are some ways that your age-friendly community could celebrate the lives of older residents?
 Reflect on how celebrating the lives of older residents could impact the community--from the very young to the very old.
 Click here to complete the first of two reflections in this chapter.
-Completing the reflections will also record your progress.
+Completing your reflection will also record your progress.
+Important: Complete each section before moving on to its corresponding reflection.
+When you return to the form, you will automatically be taken to where you last left off.

 Interviewing Vignettes